-All required attachments must be uploaded to your application in the grants portal by end of day on the deadline date.
-It is strongly encouraged to include the required attachments with the preapplication.
+All required attachments must be uploaded to your application in the grants portal by end of day (11:59 p.m.) on the deadline date.
+Applicants are strongly encouraged to include their required attachments with the large grant pre-application.
 Material sent by any other means cannot be accepted or considered.
 If required attachments are not included with the final application, the request is ineligible for funding.